Moving Between States: Vehicle Registration Timeline

 Reference 2026 vehicles and the use-tax trap

-The use-tax exposure for a household relocating with two vehicles is real money.
-Here's the home-state use-tax bill for a 2026 Honda CR-V LX ($31,495) and a 2026 Toyota Camry LE ($28,855), assuming purchase under 6 months prior to the move:
+For a household moving two cars at once, the use-tax exposure adds up fast.
+Below is the home-state use-tax bill for a 2026 Honda CR-V LX ($31,495) and a 2026 Toyota Camry LE ($28,855), assuming both were bought less than six months before the move:

 | Move destination | CR-V use tax | Camry use tax | Combined |